 Your personal physician, a company physician, or someone who specializes in travel medicine should be happy to accommodate these requests.

 You should also have some over the counter medications for simple things.
 Some loperamide (Imodium) can help with diarrhea.
 I always take some Pepto-Bismol or its equivalent as well.

 A simple decongestant, something simple for sleep, usually some diphenhydramine (Benadryl).

 If you are sensitive to bee stings or other insect bites, then, by all means, carry an Epi-Pen which in remote area’s can be life-saving.

 A simple first-aid kit or a travel kit (available from the Red Cross) is essential.

-If you are planning to travel Australia or New Zealand, you will only have to use the same judgment you would exercise travelling in the US or in Western Europe.
+If you are planning to travel to Australia or New Zealand, you will only have to use the same judgment you would exercise traveling in the US or in Western Europe.